 A percentage of the annual Pork Checkoff collections return to the state where the funding originated.
 Minnesota’s return is 16.5 percent of the total amount collected in the state.
 An outside auditor annually reviews the spending of Minnesota’s Pork Checkoff dollars to assure the money is used in accordance with federal law.

-Mike Boerboom (Marshall), Mike Patterson (Kenyon), Myrna Welter (Stewartville), Daryl Timmerman (President, Mankato), Jay Fultz (Tracy).
+Front row, left to right: Mike Boerboom (Marshall), Mike Patterson (Kenyon), Myrna Welter (Stewartville), Daryl Timmerman (President, Mankato), Jay Fultz (Tracy).

-Mike Walker (Sleepy Eye), Brad Kulver (Lakeville), Todd Selvik (Vice President, Waseca), Roger Punt (Prinsburg), Vince Baack (North Mankato), Brian Schwartz (Sleepy Eye), Chris Compart (Nicollet).
+Back row, left to right: Mike Walker (Sleepy Eye), Brad Kulver (Lakeville), Todd Selvik (Vice President, Waseca), Roger Punt (Prinsburg), Vince Baack (North Mankato), Brian Schwartz (Sleepy Eye), Chris Compart (Nicollet).

-Lori Stevermer (National Pork Producers Council, Easton), Todd Marotz (National Pork Producers Council, Sleepy Eye), Gordon Spronk (National Pork Board, Pipestone, MN).
+National Organization Members (not pictured): Lori Stevermer (National Pork Producers Council, Easton), Todd Marotz (National Pork Producers Council, Sleepy Eye), Gordon Spronk (National Pork Board, Pipestone, MN).

-Todd Selvick, Vice President
+Todd Selvik, President

 Waseca